iMinusMinus/free-for-dev/README.md

   * [anvil.works](https://anvil.works) - Web app development with nothing but Python.
 Free tier with unlimited apps, 30 second timeouts.
   * [configure.it](https://www.configure.it/) — Mobile app development platform, free for 2 projects, limited features but no resource limits
   * [codenameone.com](https://www.codenameone.com/) — Open source, cross platform, mobile app development toolchain for Java/Kotlin developers.
-Free for commercial use with unlimited number of projects
+Free for commercial use with unlimited number of projects 在线android应用编码
   * [Cosmonic](https://cosmonic.com) - Feature rich WebAssembly PaaS and SDKs for low boilerplate, flexible, and secure by default microservices.
 Always free tier includes a managed host, 25 microservices, and included capabilities like a robust keyvalue store, load balanced public HTTP endpoints, and more.
   * [Cyclic](https://www.cyclic.sh) - Fullstack app hosting - Push to Github for build and deploy of Javascript/Node.js apps.
 Includes: Authentication, Cron jobs, Custom Domains, Database, Storage and Streaming logs.
 Paid plans include: branch based environments, multi-regional deployments and increased limits.
   * [Deno Deploy](https://deno.com/deploy) - Distributed system that runs JavaScript, TypeScript, and WebAssembly at the edge, worldwide.
 Free tier includes 100,000 requests per day and 100 GiB data transfer per month.
   * [domcloud.co](https://domcloud.co) – Linux hosting service that also provides CI/CD with GitHub, SSH and MariaDB/Postgres database.
-Free version has 1 GB storage and 1 GB network/month limit and limited to a free domain.
+Free version has 1 GB storage and 1 GB network/month limit and limited to a free domain. 特有的部署语法，自定义域名需付费，需至少每60天登录一次。
   * [encore.dev](https://encore.dev/) — Backend framework using static analysis to provide automatic infrastructure, boilerplate free code, and more.
 Includes free cloud hosting for hobby projects.
-  * [gigalixir.com](https://gigalixir.com/) - Gigalixir provide 1 free instance that never sleeps, and free-tier PostgreSQL database limited to 2 connections, 10, 000 rows and no backups, for Elixir/Phoenix apps.
+  * [gigalixir.com](https://gigalixir.com/) - Gigalixir provide 1 free instance that never sleeps, and free-tier PostgreSQL database limited to 2 connections, 10, 000 rows and no backups, for Elixir/Phoenix apps. 类似Heroku，需要安装python3，然后pip安装gigalixir。
   * [Glitch](https://glitch.com/) — Free public hosting with features such as code sharing and real-time collaboration.
 Free plan has 1000 hours/month limit.
   * [Mendix](https://www.mendix.com/) — Rapid Application Development for Enterprises, unlimited number of free sandbox environments supporting unlimited users, 0.5 GB storage and 1 GB RAM per app.
 Also Studio and Studio Pro IDEs are allowed in free tier.
   * [m3o.com](https://m3o.com) - A cloud platform for API services development.
 M3O is a fully managed Micro as a Service offering focusing on Go microservices development in the Cloud.
 Free tier provides enough to run 5 services and collaborate with others.